ibm-cloud-docs/vpc/vni-attach-secondary-ip.md

     ```
     {: codeblock}

-## Updating a virtual network interface with Terraform
+## Attaching a secondary IP to an existing virtual network interface with Terraform
-{: #vni-terraform-update}
+{: #vni-terraform-existing-secondary-ip}
 {: terraform}

-The following example updates a virtual network interface by using Terraform:
+The following example adds a secondary IP to an existing virtual network interface by using Terraform: [examples only show rename]{: tag-red}

 ```terraform
 resource "ibm_is_virtual_network_interface" "my_virtual_network_interface_instance" {